-American Electric Power (NYS: AEP) filed its 10-K on Tuesday.
+American Electric Power (NYS: AEP) reported earnings on April 20.
 Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Dec.
-31 (Q4), American Electric Power met expectations on revenues and met expectations on earnings per share.
+For the quarter ended March 31 (Q1), American Electric Power met expectations on revenue and met expectations on earnings per share.

-Compared to the prior-year quarter, revenue didn't change, and GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue contracted slightly and GAAP earnings per share increased.

-American Electric Power notched revenue of $3.40 billion.
-The five analysts polled by S&P Capital IQ anticipated revenue of $3.45 billion on the same basis.
-GAAP reported sales were 0.3% higher than the prior-year quarter's $3.43 billion.
+American Electric Power logged revenue of $3.60 billion.
+The four analysts polled by S&P Capital IQ hoped for a top line of $3.65 billion on the same basis.
+GAAP reported sales were 2.8% lower than the prior-year quarter's $3.73 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.80.
 The 11 earnings estimates compiled by S&P Capital IQ predicted $0.80 per share.
 GAAP EPS of $0.80 for Q1 were 9.6% higher than the prior-year quarter's $0.73 per share.